Pylimitics

 • And yet again…

 Sarah Taber, who describes herself as a small farmer, crop scientist, & ex-farm worker & crop scientist (and was a candidate for Agriculture Commissioner in North Carolina) wrote this on Mastodon.
 It’s worth a look.
-Mastodon, by the way, is a web-based tweeting system that works on the basis of lots of small, local or Continue reading
+Mastodon, by the way, is a web-based tweeting system that works on the basis of lots of small, local or… Continue reading

 • And yet…

 Reinhold Niebuhr was a widely known public intellectual in 20th Century America.
 He was a theologian who spent the bulk of his career as a professor at a seminary in Manhattan, NY.
 Did you know they had those there?
 Seems unexpected.
 Anyway, he had some fascinating ideas, including something called “Christian Realism.”
-I’m not sure Continue reading
+I’m not sure… Continue reading

 • This pretty much sums it up

 Amazing post on Reddit:“…whatever else there is to say, the most important thing about Donald Trump, the thing that is obvious from watching him speak for just 14 seconds, is that he is profoundly stupid.
-Whatever it is that he might be talking about or doing at any given moment, it’s clear that while he Continue reading
+Whatever it is that he might be talking about or doing at any given moment, it’s clear that while he… Continue reading

 • Orange Gangster

 The term “gangster empire” seems pretty apt.
 The orange baby has, throughout its adult life, functioned like a crime boss (or at least like what normal people understand a “crime boss” to be.
 Source material: Lucky Loser.
-“We have now entered a new phase of Western-led global savagery — prefigured by the genocide in Gaza Continue reading
+“We have now entered a new phase of Western-led global savagery — prefigured by the genocide in Gaza… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.